-The lowa economy continues to be steady despite the broader economic pressures of inflation and recovery from the Covid-19 pandemic.
-The lowa legislature enacted a 2.5% supplemental state aid increase for FY2023.
-With the student enrollment increases added in, the Agency has a 3.1% increase in supplemental state aid in FY2023.
-The state-wide special education funding cut to all area education agencies continues at \$22.5 million in FY2023.
-The Agency's share of the cut is \$5.1 million.
-Additionally, the Iowa legislature cut \$2 million in Professional Development funding to all area education agencies in FY2023.
-The Agency's share of the additional cut is \$536 thousand.
-Federal funding increased approximately \$417 thousand in FY 2023.
-In FY2022, the Agency received an additional \$3.7 million in Federal funding due to the American Rescue Plan (ARP).
-An additional \$3.2 million of ARP funding is available in FY2023.
+The lowa economy continues to be steady despite the ongoing economic pressures of inflation.
+The lowa legislature enacted a 3% supplemental state aid increase for FY2024.
+The state-wide special education funding cut to all area education agencies increased from \$24.6 million in FY2023 to \$29.6 million in FY2024.
+The Agency's share of the cut increased from \$5.7 million in FY2023 to \$6.8 million in FY2024.
+With the student enrollment increases and additional state aid cuts, the Agency has a 2.8% increase in supplemental state aid in FY2024.

+Federal funding increased approximately \$2 million in FY 2024.
+In FY2023, the Agency received an additional \$3.2 million in Federal funding due to the American Rescue Plan (ARP).
+ARP funding is not available in FY2024.